 The Financial Services Authority (FSA) says that unless the bank can show you have acted fraudulently or without reasonable care, the most you will be liable for is £35.
 Situations in which the bank can deny liability on the basis that you have not acted with reasonable care to protect your card from misuse, include:

-- Giving your Personal Identification Number (PIN) to another person
+- giving your Personal Identification Number (PIN) to another person

-You should write to your bank manager, explaining what makes you think the forgery has taken place.
-Enclose a copy of you bank statement and ask for the value of the cheque to be credited to your account.
-If the manager refuses to do so, ask to make a complaint using the bank’s official procedures.
+You should write to your bank manager, explaining why you believe a forgery/fraud has taken place involving a cheque.
+Enclose a copy of your bank statement and ask for the value of the cheque to be credited to your account.
+If the bank refuses to do so because, for example, it says you were to blame, you can then make a complaint through the bank’s official procedures.

 If you are still not satisfied with the outcome, you can make a formal complaint to the Financial Ombudsman Service.